-As it relates to NHRS, the Fund returned +3.5% (net of fees) for the fiscal year, underperforming the Total Fund Custom Index by 80 basis points.
-Underperformance relative to the Index was primarily driven by active management within the fixed income and alternative investments portfolios which is expected as the alternative investments portfolio was restarted in 2009 and is prudently being committed to achieve the target allocation.
-NHRS' longer term performance remains strong as the Fund returned +6.9% (net of fees) for the trailing ten-year period which ranked in the top 15th percentile of the InvestorForce Public DB universe, and +7.8% (net of fees) for the trailing twenty-year period ranking in the top 25th percentile within the universe.
-It should be noted that the twenty year annualized return of +7.8% does not capture the negative consequence of "gain-sharing" enacted by the New Hampshire legislature.
+As it relates to NHRS, the Fund returned +13.5% (net of fees) for the fiscal year, outperforming the Total Fund Custom Index return of +11.9% by 160 basis points ranking in the 18^{th} percentile of the InvestorForce Public Defined Benefit Universe.
+NHRS' longer-term performance remains strong as the Fund returned +5.7% (net of fees) for the trailing ten-year period which ranked in the top 16^{th} percentile of the universe, and +8.2% (net of fees) for the trailing twenty-five-year period which ranked in the 17^{th} percentile within the universe.

-U.S. Equity
+U.S. Equity Markets